microsoft/vscode-python-devicesimulator/README.md

 #### 2. Start from an existing python file.

 1. Open the folder or your .py file in Visual Studio Code.
-2. Run `Open Simulator` from the command palette or icon in the editor toolbar.
+2. Run `Device Simulator Express: [Circuit Playground Express] Open Simulator` from the command palette or icon in the editor toolbar.

 #### 3. Run your code on the simulator.